-This list of goods was enforced in October 2016, by a decision of the Council of Ministers No. 703, 12.10.2016 "On the Approval of the Updated List of Military Equipment and the List of Dualuse Goods and Technologies, subject to the State Control of Import-Export."
+This list of goods was enforced in February 2011, by a decision of the Council of Ministers No. 106, dated February 9, 2011 "On the Approval of the Updated List of Military Equipment and the List of Dual-use Goods and Technologies, subject to the State Control of Import-Export."
 This list of goods must be updated yearly based on the needs of the Albanian state in the field of export control as well as in line with the international obligations of the Republic of Albania in this area.

-The updated list is in compliance with the list of dual-use goods and technologies presented in Annex I of the European Union Regulation No. 428/2009, dated May 5, 2009, revised with the Commission delegated Regulation (CE) 2015/2420 of 12 October 2015 as well as with the Decision of the European Union Council, No. Nr.
-2015/C 129/01 on the military goods' list.
+The updated list is in compliance with the list of dual-use goods and technologies presented in Annex I of the European Union Regulation No. 428/2009, dated May 5, 2009, as well as with the Decision of the European Union Council, No. 2010/C69/03 (CFSP) on the military goods' list.